About the client

 Our Intellias team also implemented algorithms for full and incremental over-the-air updates for maps in automotive.
 Full updates completely overwrite data for either all or specific regions, while incremental updates apply special patches containing only parts of the new map content.
 Incremental updates are an alternative to full updates in case of patchy network coverage.

 All software undergoes rigorous testing including unit, integration, security, and end-to-end tests; automated testing predominates over the manual.
 The majority of tests are run on the real hardware used in production and prototype in-car infotainment devices.

 We achieved great results together

 The successes from our partnership have translated into new market opportunities for our client.
 One of these opportunities has been commercializing their map update component as a standalone product on the global market for automotive navigation systems and not just using it as part of their own in-car navigation development toolset.
-Some of the world’s leading car manufacturers have now agreed to include our client’s map update functionality into future production models.
+Some of the world’s leading car manufacturers have now agreed to include our client’s over-the-air software update for maps functionality into future production models.